 Skip to contents

-Scenario A as described in Hohmann et al. (2024), published in Hohmann et al. (2023).
-Contains data from a carbonate platform simulated using CarboCAT Lite (Burgess 2013, 2023)
+Reproduces Scenario A as described in Hohmann et al. (2024), published in Hohmann et al. (2023) using CarboKitten (Hidding et al. 2025), built on CarboCAT Lite (Burgess 2013, 2023) Contains stratigraphic architectures from a synthetic carbonate platform.
+See vignette("stratigraphic_architecture") for a full description of the platform.

 Usage